 Hayley’s email address is HRichards@oxfam.org.uk.

-Wendy started working for Oxfam in 2003 and is currently job sharing the Office and Business Support Manager role at Oxfam Cymru.
-Wendy’s role involves the management and administration of the office finances, systems, facilities, stock and HR functions, as well as many other things.
+Judith started working for Oxfam in July 2019 as our Office and Business Support Manager role at Oxfam Cymru.
+Judith’s role involves the management and administration of the office finances, systems, facilities, stock and HR functions, as well as many other things.

 Marilyn became an admin volunteer in Whitchurch Road in 1983 and (with breaks for employment) carried on in this role until she was recruited into the education department in 1991 – she has worked in this area ever since.
 A native of Cardiff, Marilyn is married with two grown-up sons who have families of their own.
 When not doing her regular Wednesday stint at Oxfam, she practises yoga and goes to the gym.
 She loves nothing better than travelling abroad with her husband.